jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (a) suspend processing of the substantive application if they receive a notice under subsection (1); and (b) resume processing of the application if they receive a notice under subsection (2).

-### 62 Minister may direct suspension in processing substantive application
+### 62 Panel convener may direct suspension in processing substantive application
-(1) The Minister may, at any time after a substantive application has been provided to a panel, give a written direction, with reasons, to the EPA that processing of the application be suspended.
+(1) The panel convener may, at any time after a substantive application has been provided to a panel, give a written direction, with reasons, to the EPA that processing of the application be suspended.
-(2) The Minister may give a direction under subsection (1) if the Minister considers that— (a) different or further approvals are required in respect of the project; and (b) those approvals relate to the same specified Act as an approval that is sought in the substantive application; and (c) the nature of the project would be better understood if the substantive application were amended to seek those approvals before the panel proceeds further.
+(2) The panel convener may give a direction under subsection (1) if the panel convener considers that— (a) different or further approvals are required in respect of the project; and (b) those approvals relate to the same specified Act as an approval that is sought in the substantive application; and (c) the nature of the project would be better understood if the substantive application were amended to seek those approvals before the panel proceeds further.
-(3) If the EPA receives a direction from the Minister under subsection (1), the EPA must, within 5 working days after receiving the direction, give notice of the direction to—
+(3) If the EPA receives a direction from the panel convener under subsection (1), the EPA must, within 5 working days after receiving the direction, give notice of the direction to—
   (a) the panel; and
   (b) the relevant local authorities; and
   (c) the applicant; and
   (d) if advice or a report has been requested from a person under section 51 and is yet to be provided to the EPA, that person; and
   (e) if a recommendation has been requested from the relevant chief executive under section 48 and is yet to be made, the relevant chief executive; and
   (f) if persons or groups have been invited to provide comments under section 35 or 53, those persons or groups.
-(4) A notice under subsection (3) must include a copy of the direction and reasons received from the Minister by the EPA.
+(4) A notice under subsection (3) must include a copy of the direction and reasons received from the panel convener by the EPA.
 (5) The panel and a person referred to in subsection (3)﻿(d) or (e) must suspend processing of the substantive application if they receive a notice under subsection (3).

 ### 63 Resumption in processing substantive application following suspension under section 62
-(1) The Minister may, at any time, by notice in writing with reasons, withdraw the direction given to the EPA under section 62.
+(1) The panel convener may, at any time, by notice in writing with reasons, withdraw the direction given to the EPA under section 62.
-(2) Subsection (3) applies if the Minister's direction is withdrawn before the substantive application is amended to seek the different or further approvals referred to in section 62(2).
+(2) Subsection (3) applies if the panel convener’s direction is withdrawn before the substantive application is amended to seek the different or further approvals referred to in section 62(2).
-(3) If this subsection applies, the panel and any person notified under section 62(3)﻿(d) or (e) must resume processing the original substantive application from the date on which the Minister's direction is withdrawn.
+(3) If this subsection applies, the panel and any person notified under section 62(3)﻿(d) or (e) must resume processing the original substantive application from the date on which the panel convener’s direction is withdrawn.
-(4) Subsection (5) applies if a substantive application is amended to seek the further or different approvals referred to in section 62(2) before the Minister's direction is withdrawn.
+(4) Subsection (5) applies if a substantive application is amended to seek the further or different approvals referred to in section 62(2) before the panel convener’s direction is withdrawn.
 (5) If this subsection applies, the panel and any person notified under section 62(3)﻿(d) or (e) must— (a) process the parts of the amended substantive application that relate to the further or different approvals as if they were a new substantive application (except for the purposes of section 81); and
   (b) resume processing the parts of the amended substantive application that relate to the approvals originally sought but, in doing so, observe the time frames set out in this Act that apply to the parts of the application described in paragraph (a).